Stable Cosparse Recovery via \ell_p-analysis Optimization: Introduction

 \section{Introduction}

-The sparse signal recovery problem is widely studied in many areas including compressive sensing[8], statistical estimation [22,23], image processing [13] and signal processing [20].
-Traditionally, this problem can be defined from the following under-determined linear equation system
+The sparse learning problem is widely studied in many areas including machine learning, statistical estimate, compressed sensing, image processing and signal processing, etc. Typically, this problem can be defined as the following linear model